Kornweiss-Medical-LLC/KMLLC/docs/blogpost_fha_case_study-wordpress.md

 If FHA is a functional rather than a structural condition, the next logical question is, what causes it?

-Well, recall that certain conditions are required to stimulate GnRH release from the hypothalamus which has the downstream effects of generating a menstrual period.
+Recall that certain conditions are required to stimulate GnRH release from the hypothalamus which has the downstream effects of generating a menstrual period.
 Chief among these conditions is adequate nutrition.
 The hypothalamus will shut down reproductive function if it senses insufficient energy intake.
 This makes sense from an evolutionary perspective.
 A woman would be unable to support a pregnancy and a newborn during a period of starvation.
 Similarly, a relative lack of stress is required for similar reasons.
 If a woman’s life or health was